 |Up to 1 kg: 13.75%|

-What is the maximum gold that I can bring above the free allowance?
+3. What is the maximum gold I can bring above the free allowance?

-Holder of Indian passport who is having at least one-year continuous stay abroad can bring in up to 1 kg of gold on payment of duty.
-This can be jewellery or crude gold or gold coin or gold biscuits.
+Holders of an Indian passport who have at least one-year continuous stay abroad can bring in up to 1 kg of gold on payment of duty.
+This can be jewellery, crude gold, gold coins, or gold biscuits.

-I had visited India for few days in the last six months.
+4. I have visited India for a few days in the last six months.
 Can I qualify to bring gold?

-Short visits to India of 30 days or less are ignored in calculating this period of six months.
-If during the preceding six months, the total days on short visits to India is less than 30 days, you can import up to 1 kg of gold on payment of duty.
+Short visits to India of 30 days or less are ignored in calculating this six-month period.
+If the total days on short visits to India are less than 30 days during the preceding six months, you can import up to 1 kg of gold on duty payment.

-What if I did not complete 6 months of stay abroad?
+5. What if I did not complete six months of stay abroad?

-In case the passenger bringing in the gold has not stayed abroad for 6 months, then the duty @ 38.5% may be charged on all the gold the passenger arrives with.
+If the passenger bringing in the gold has not stayed abroad for six months, duty @ 38.5% may be charged on all the gold the passenger arrives with.

-The passenger can either bring the gold himself at the time of arrival or import the same within fifteen days of his arrival in India as unaccompanied baggage.
-There is no restriction of the sale of the gold in India.
+The passenger can either bring the gold himself at arrival or import it within fifteen days of his arrival in India as unaccompanied baggage.
+There are no restrictions on the sale of gold in India.

-The passenger can also obtain the permitted quantity of gold from Customs bonded warehouse of State Bank of India and Metals and Minerals Trading Corporation subject to the same conditions.
+The passenger can also obtain the permitted quantity of gold from the Customs bonded warehouse of State Bank of India and Metals and Minerals Trading Corporation.
+This is subject to the same conditions.

 Payment of Gold Duty

-For paying customs duty at a discounted rate you have to bring foreign currency.
-If the duty is paid in Indian Rupees, the rate of duty would be 38.5%.
+To pay customs duty discounted, you must bring foreign currency.
+If the duty is paid in Indian rupees, the duty rate would be 38.5%.